wootencl/apidocs-v4/source/includes/_claims.md

 When using the Claims endpoint, there is an option to supply a callback_url, which indicates that your application should be notified when the asynchronous processing is complete and a claim acknowledgement has been received from the trading partner.
-When a callback_url is specified, the full claims request activity will be POSTed back to the callback_url.
+The full claims request activity will be POSTed back to the callback_url.
 A claim acknowledgement will be returned for each submitted claims request.
+Once a claim is adjudicated, an 835 Electronic Remittance Advice transaction will be return which provides claim payment information.
+If you are interested in receiving 835 files, please contact
+our team: platform@pokitdok.com.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------